Share

 DSP cards generally excel in processing speed and efficiency:

+a.
 Lower Latency:

 DSP cards' built-in controllers directly process and optimize commands during laser cutting or engraving.
 This reduces communication delays between the computer and the control board, enabling fast responses and real-time adjustments to the laser's movement and power.